We work hard at CTS to ensure our service will exceed your expectations.

-We have been providing translation and interpreting services for over two decades.
+We have been providing translation and interpreting services for two decades.

 Our certified translations fulfil the requirements and specifications set by the HK government.

-CTS provides the highest quality translation services in Hong Kong to international companies and global brands.
-We offer translations to clients in all industries and sectors, from tourism and tech to marketing and manufacturing.
+CTS provides professional translation services in Hong Kong to international companies and global brands.
+We work with clients from all industries and sectors, from tourism and tech to marketing and manufacturing.